Why Work Here?

 Physical Demands-

-• Frequent lifting up to 10 lbs. required.
+• Carrying packages and moving bins and boxes, lifting up to 10 lbs.

 The physical demands and work environment that have been described are representative of those an employee encounters while performing the essential functions of this position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions in accordance with the Americans with Disabilities Act.